ucas-course/algorithm-homework/submit/homework1.md

 # Homework 1

-> I choose question 1,2,3 and question 8,10.
+> Student Name: ZhangLe(张乐)
 >
-> In addition, I complete question 11.
->
+> Student ID: 201628013229047

-> I implement all solution of homework in `C`
+I choose question 1,2,3 and question 8,10.
+In addition, I complete question 11.
+I implement all solution of homework in `C`

 ## Question 1